undecided/haiku.rag/docs/mcp.md

 ## Starting MCP Server

-The MCP server starts automatically with the serve command:
+The MCP server starts automatically with the serve command and supports `Streamable HTTP`, `stdio` and `SSE` transports:

 ```bash
 # Default HTTP transport